To apply, students must be:

 Scholarship recipients will receive funding for a maximum of five (5) years of study, with the expectation that s/he will complete a bachelor’s degree during that period.

 However, should the need arise, a student may seek approval to defer the next period of study, for up to one year.
 No scholarship funds would be disbursed to the student for that period.
-Failure to enroll full-time after the one-year deferment period will result in forfeiture of any further funding from The Gates Scholarship.

 We encourage students on deferment to work with The Gates Scholarship Scholar Advocates, and to utilize on-campus academic support services, to remain engaged and to help facilitate re-enrollment and graduation.